 The advantage of premium themes over free ones mostly has to do with functionality.
-Paid themes have more built into their structure so there is less need to use plugins.
-These are additional mini applications which extend your blog’s capability.
-When you use too many plugins it can often create problems for your website as some of them don’t work well together with certain themes.
+Paid themes have more built into their structure so there is less need to use other applications like plugins.

 Paid themes are also usually more flexible, so you can do more with them.
 They are updated regularly and offer a better level of support should something go wrong.

-However, there are plenty of very suitable free themes which are totally fine to use as long as you check on few things which I will cover in a followng section.
+However, there are plenty of very suitable free themes which are totally fine to use as long as you check on few things which I will cover in the next section.

 Premium themes, with all their bells and whistles, can also confuse you when you’re starting out, since you may not need all the heavyweight features they offer.

 Not only must you like the theme you choose but it must also suit your niche.
 For example, food and travel blogs are heavily dependent on images so you would want to choose themes that are best suited for this type of content.

 The best way to find blogs you like and which are suitable, is to spend time looking at other successful websites in your niche.